-- ghc-pkg unregister (P) Remove the specified package from the database. - ghc-pkg check Check consistency of dependencies in the package database, and report packages that have missing dependencies. - ghc-pkg expose (P) Sets the exposed flag for package (P) to True.
+- ghc-pkg update (file) The same as register, except that if a package of the same name is already installed, it is replaced by the new one. - ghc-pkg unregister (P) Remove the specified package from the database. - ghc-pkg check Check consistency of dependencies in the package database, and report packages that have missing dependencies.